bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 Absolutely divine.
 Proper package manager.
 Proper service management.
 Docker at its home.
 It doesn't get better than this.

+I'm 100% certain that Linux offers the best development experience for most software engineers.
+When there aren't hardware issues to affect it negatively, that is.

 ## Epilogue

+"Back to Linux" is a bit of a misnomer, because of the long period in which this article stayed on my backburner.
+By the time I wrapped it, I'm no longer using Linux, at least not natively.

-Due to the driver issues, in the end I've opted to switch to Windows 10 and WSL (basically a Linux VM running in Windows).
+Due to the GPU driver issues, in the end I've opted to switch to Windows 10 and WSL (basically a Linux VM running in Windows).
 One year later I'm still a happy camper.
 With Windows 10 I got the best of both worlds: